common FAULTS in FACINGS

 I will start with three faults that might still produce a working mouthpiece and end with three that will surely lead to difficulties.
 The red lines indicate the faults under discussion.

 - hollow mouthpiece table.
 The hollow mouthpiece table is sometimes made intentionally.
 It is helpful in securing the 'take-off' of the reed at the point where the lay departs from the table, but the ligature also introduces a stress in the reed.
-The opposite imperfection, see fourth below, is certainly much worse.
+The opposite imperfection, see third below, is certainly much worse.

 - flat mouthpiece tip.
 Now it becomes more awkward.
 This is in fact a grave mistake: it will make the reed bump into the mouthpiece tip before it is due, producing an overly sharp and harsh sound.
 Yet, when still delicate, this imperfection might produce a facing which blows easily and with a bright sound.
 I've known a musician who loved such a facing.